Avon Barksdale: Season 1

 When Avon's errant nephew D'Angelo murders drug dealer Pooh Blanchard, he has Stringer pay a witness to change her story in court.
 D'Angelo is acquitted, but Avon demotes him to "The Pit" to replace Ronnie Mo, who had recently been promoted to his own tower in the Franklin Terrace project.
 Avon also orders Marquis "Bird" Hilton to murder a second witness, William Gant, whom he had been unable to intimidate or bribe.
 Gant's body is left on display to deter people from testifying.
 D'Angelo is shaken by Gant's murder and begins to have second thoughts, but Avon persuades him to remain loyal to the family.

 Avon is angered when the Pit's stash is robbed by Omar Little, and he places a large bounty on Omar and his crew.
 He nearly doubles it upon discovering Omar is homosexual.
 Wee-Bey kills Omar's associate John Bailey; Omar's lover Brandon Wright is captured and tortured by Stringer, Wee-Bey, Bird, and Stinkum.
 In response, Omar kills Stinkum and wounds Wee-Bey.
 He later attempts to assassinate Avon outside of Orlando's, but Wee-Bey manages to save him at the last minute.

-The Pit is subject to police raids, resulting in the seizure of a second resupply of narcotics and the arrest of two Barksdale associates.
-The police seize an entire day's profits from Wee-Bey, totaling $22,000.
+The Pit is subject to police raids, resulting in the seizure of a second supply of narcotics and the arrest of two Barksdale associates.
+The police seize a day's profits from Wee-Bey, totaling $22,000.
 They also briefly seize a payment on its way to State Senator Clay Davis but are forced to return it because of Davis' political influence.
 The robbery and police activity combined raise suspicion that there is a leak in the Pit, and the increasingly paranoid Avon orders D'Angelo to remove the payphones near the projects, which have indeed been wiretapped.

 Avon's front man Orlando Blocker persists in trying to sell cocaine independently and ultimately gets arrested by an undercover state cop.
 When Orlando agrees to aid the police in their investigation, Avon orders Wee-Bey, Little Man, and Savino Bratton to kill him.
 The job is complicated when Little Man accidentally shoots the undercover detective Kima Greggs, who is accompanying Orlando at the time.
 This leads to a massive crackdown from the police.
 Avon and Stringer hold a crisis meeting with attorney Maurice Levy, who advises them to remove any possible loose ends; Avon subsequently orders several murders.

 Avon finally incriminates himself on a hidden camera in his office when he sends D'Angelo to pick up a package of drugs.
 Avon is arrested by Jimmy McNulty and Cedric Daniels on charges of possession with intent to distribute, but as this was the only arrest he had ever incurred, he is sentenced to a total of seven years with possibility of parole.